kujungmul/Gbokeh/README.md

   - [in terminal]
   - sudo apt-get install r-base-core

-2. Install igraph on R
+2. Install igraph and rJava on R
   - [in terminal]
   - R
   - install.packages("igraph")